shailen/ng-darrrt-codelab/docs/step-1.md

 ## Step 1: Run the app, and view its code

-In this step, you open the app's source files, familiarize yourself with its code, and run the app.
+In this step, you open the source files for the first version of the app under `ng-darrrt-codelab-master`.
+After familiarizing yourself with the app's code, you run the app.

 _**Keywords**: main, pub, Dartium, Angular_